mburnayev/ExcalSol-IV-challenge/README.md

 - ssh into your new EC2 instance using your variables in the following command:
     - `ssh -i <pemfile>.pem ubuntu@ec2-44-212-29-14.compute-1.amazonaws.com`
 - Once logged in, follow the steps in `backend_config.sh`
-- If you get through the steps, you should be able to start the spring app without any errors
+- If you get through the steps, you have a working spring app that is ready to handle requests

--
-- Once you have a production-ready backend build, you can export your project using `mvn package`
-    - This will produce a jar artifact under <spring_project>/target/ named <artifactID>-<version>.jar
-- To test that my endpoints work, I can use this URL, `https://ec2-44-212-29-14.compute-1.amazonaws.com:8080/get/1`, which if it works, will return a valid response
+- To test that my endpoints work, I can use this URL, `http://ec2-44-212-29-14.compute-1.amazonaws.com:8080/get/1`, which if it works, will return a valid response
 ---
 - With your backend set up, remember to retroactively update the API URL in the frontend to use the AWS URL and redeploy
 - Once you have a production-ready frontend build, you can export your project using `ng build --configuration=production`